Health Psychology Program Overview

 - Graduate statistics and experimental design

 With several degree options and flexible schedules, the master’s in health psychology program fits your lifestyle.
-We also offer an integrated BS/MS program that allows undergraduate psychology students to obtain a master’s degree in half the time of a traditional program—often just one extra year.
+For our undergraduate students, we offer an integrated BS/MS program that allows psychology students to obtain a master’s degree in half the time of a traditional program—often just one extra year.

 C. Alix Timko, PhD